IcedQuinn/icedhash/README.md

 `icedhash` is a collection of cryptographic and non-cryptographic hashing routines which have been ported to native Nim.

 # Dependencies

 For end users:

-  - None\!
+-   None!

 For people hacking on icedhash:

-  - Plan 9 compatible `mk`.
+-   [Lets](https://lets-cli.org/) (optional, lets you run tasks)

+-   GNU Make.

 -   Perl’s `prove`.

 -   icedbintext.
-For converting
-    hashes to hexadecimal outputs.
+For converting hashes to hexadecimal outputs.

 # License

 -   Blake2b and Blake2s are available under CC-0.
 (Implemented from
     paper.)

 -   SpookyV2 is available under CC-0.
 (Ported.)

 -   XXHash is available under BSD.
 (Ported.)

 # Hashes